GoogleCloudPlatform/core-solution-services/components/llm_service/docs/QUERY_ENGINES.md

 # Query Engines

 Query Engines allow you to create searchable knowledge bases from various data sources.
-They support different types of data including text, images, video and audio.
+They support different types of data including text from both html and pdf documents and images.
+Video and audio are not yet supported but will be added soon.

 ## Types of Query Engines